kaboc/dart_errflow/README.md

 - An app stops on an exception if it is not caught.
 - It is sometimes unclear if an exception has already been caught somewhere.
-- It is not preferable to catch an exception in a different layer that should be agnostic about a specific exception (e.g. a DB error / a network error).
+- It is not preferable to catch an exception in a different layer that should be agnostic about things specific to the original layer (e.g. a DB error / a network error).
 - However, it is difficult to return an error value (instead of the exception itself to avoid the above issue) together with the result of some processing from a method to its caller located in another layer.